Control valve plays a vital role in every industry from controlling fluid flow to controlling temperature, level, pressure and a direction.

-To do the connection using loop calibrator we have select source option to feed mA.
+After the connection, using loop calibrator we have to select the source option to feed mA.

 We can apply 4mA, 8mA, 12mA, 16mA, 20mA and check scale corresponding mA.
 If any error exists then we have to calibrate it.

-To do calibration adjust zero screw for 4mA adjustment and adjust span screw for 20 mA adjustment.
+To do calibration adjust zero screws at 4mA adjustment and adjust span screw at 20 mA adjustment.